Gradient Descent Ascent for Minimax Problems on Riemannian Manifolds: Introduction

-To the best of our knowledge, the existing explicitly minimax optimization methods such as gradient descent ascent method only focus on the minimax problems in Euclidean space.
-To fill this gap, in the paper, we propose a class of efficient Riemannian gradient descent ascent algorithms to solve the problem (\ref{eq:1}) via using general retraction and vector transport.
-When the problem (\ref{eq:1}) is deterministic, we propose a new deterministic Riemannian gradient descent ascent algorithm.
-When the problem (\ref{eq:1}) is stochastic, we propose two efficient stochastic Riemannian gradient descent ascent algorithms.
-Our main \textbf{contributions} can be summarized as follows: \begin{itemize} \item[1)] We propose a novel Riemannian gradient descent ascent (RGDA) algorithm for the deterministic minimax optimization problem (\ref{eq:1}).
-We prove that the RGDA has a sample complexity of $O(\kappa^2\epsilon^{-2})$ for finding an $\epsilon$-stationary point, which reaches the best known sample complexity for its Euclidean counterpart. \item[2)] We also propose a new Riemannian stochastic gradient descent ascent (RSGDA) algorithm for the stochastic minimax optimization.
-In the theoretical analysis, we prove that the SRGDA has a sample complexity of $O(\kappa^3\epsilon^{-4})$. \item[3)] To further reduce the sample complexity, we introduce a novel momentum variance-reduced Riemannian stochastic gradient descent ascent (MVR-RSGDA) algorithm based on a momentum-based variance-reduced technique of STORM \citep{cutkosky2019momentum}.
-We prove the MVR-RSGDA achieves a lower sample complexity of $\tilde{O}(\kappa^{(3-\nu/2)}\epsilon^{-3})$ (please see Table \ref{tab:1}), which reaches the best known sample complexity for its Euclidean counterpart. \item[4)] Extensive experimental results on the robust DNN training over Stiefel manifold demonstrate the efficiency of our proposed algorithms. \end{itemize}
+To fill this gap, in the paper, we study the explicit minimax optimization problems over the general Riemannian manifold, and propose a class of efficient Riemannian gradient-based algorithms to solve the Geodesically-Nonconvex Strongly-Concave (GNSC) minimax problem (\ref{eq:1}) via using general retraction and vector transport.
+When Problem (\ref{eq:1}) is deterministic, we propose a new deterministic Riemannian gradient descent ascent algorithm.
+When Problem (\ref{eq:1}) is stochastic (i.e, Problem (\ref{eq:2})), we propose two efficient stochastic Riemannian gradient descent ascent algorithms.
+Our main \textbf{contributions} can be summarized as follows: \begin{itemize} \item[1)] We propose an effective Riemannian gradient descent ascent (RGDA) algorithm for the deterministic minimax Problem (\ref{eq:1}).
+Moreover, we prove that the RGDA has a sample complexity of $O(\kappa^2\epsilon^{-2})$ in finding an $\epsilon$-stationary solution of Problem (\ref{eq:1}). \item[2)] Meanwhile, we present an effective Riemannian stochastic gradient descent ascent (RSGDA) algorithm for the stochastic minimax Problem (\ref{eq:2}), which has a sample complexity of $O(\kappa^4\epsilon^{-4})$ in searching for an $\epsilon$-stationary solution of Problem (\ref{eq:2}). \item[3)] We further propose an accelerated Riemannian stochastic gradient descent ascent (Acc-RSGDA) algorithm based on the variance-reduced technique of STORM \cite{cutkosky2019momentum}.
+We prove our Acc-RSGDA achieves a lower sample complexity of $\tilde{O}(\kappa^4\epsilon^{-3})$. \item[4)] Extensive experimental results on the robust DNNs training and distributionally robust optimization over Stiefel manifold demonstrate the efficiency of our proposed algorithms. \end{itemize}